xxh/xxh-plugin-prerun-python-venv/README.md

 ```

 ## Virtual environments
-To create many virtual environments just create `venv-<venv name>-requirements.txt` file
+To create many virtual environments just fork this repo and create `venv-<venv name>-requirements.txt` file
 for every environment in this directory and put the required packages to it.
-By default there is one `venv-start-requirements.txt` file.
+By default there is one `venv-start-requirements.txt` file with `pandas` package.